Greater Midland Community Center: Funding

 The United Way of Midland County provides significant funding for the center's operations.
 For 2009, UW allocated $282,900 for education programs, $61,500 for self-sufficiency programs and $270,600 for health programs.
 The total of $615,000 was 16.4% of UWs budget.
-The MCC also relies on local companies to underwrite specific programs and free activities.
+The Greater Midland Community Center also relies on local companies to underwrite specific programs and free activities.